Springvar/home-assistant-flightradar24-card/README.md

    - Download the latest release from the [GitHub repository](https://github.com/your-repo/home-assistant-flightradar24-card/releases).

 2. **Add to Home Assistant**:
-   - Place the downloaded files in your `www` directory inside your Home Assistant configuration directory.
+   - Place the downloaded files in a `flightradar24` directory under your `www` directory inside your Home Assistant configuration directory.

 3. **Add the Custom Card to Lovelace**:
    - Edit your Lovelace dashboard and add the custom card:
      ```yaml
      resources:
-       - url: /local/path-to-your-js-file.js
+       - url: /local/flightradar24/flightradar24-card.js.js
          type: module
      ```